2.8 mile loop traversing oak woods above the College of Marin Indian Valley

 is one of the prettiest stretches of mixed woodland I can think of, with

 lots to look at in every season.
-There is a similiar blend of oaks and
+There is a similar blend of oaks and

 manzanita a few miles north on Olompali State